-The community of Whale Pass is recognized by the United States Census Bureau as a Census Designated Place (CDP), and has had a community association for many years.
-The community also hosts a library, a school, a church, a health clinic, as well as businesses and other community organizations.
-The community is accessed by a road and residents live in close geographic proximity.
-Commerce finds that Whale Pass meets the definition of a community as defined by 3 AAC 110.990(5).
+Under 3 AAC 110.920(a), the community of Whale Pass is recognized by the United States Census Bureau as a Census Designated Place (CDP), and has had a community association since 1983.
+The community also hosts a library, a pre-K through 12th grade school, a church, a health clinic, as well as businesses and other community organizations.
+The community is accessed by a U.S. Forest Service road connecting it to larger cities such as Klawock, Craig, and Thorne Bay.
+Based on observation5, and community maps, staff has determined that residents live in close geographic proximity near the harbor and waterways in subdivided lots.6